projectcalico/calico/docs/source/l3-interconnectFabric.rst

    design of these networks is somewhat complex though, and will not be addressed further in this technical note. [#igp_punt]_

 #.
-The other model, and the one that this note concerns it self with,
+The other model, and the one that this note concerns itself with,
    is one where the routing infrastructure is based entirely on BGP.
    In this model, the IP network is "tight enough" or has a small enough diameter that BGP can be used to distribute endpoint